Violation of a Protective Order

 If you or someone has been charged with violating a protective order, it is in your best interest to obtain an experienced criminal defense attorney.

-Houston Attorneys for Violation of a Protective Order in Texas
+Houston Attorney for Violation of a Protective Order in Texas

 Protective orders are issued for the safety of the petitioner and the respondent.
 Any person who violates a protective order may face criminal charges.
 Those found guilty of violating a protective order may be required to pay expensive fines, and serve possible jail or prison time.
 You must not be idle if you have been charged.